 2. Provide some shade

 Despite widespread belief, most succulents do not thrive if blasted with the hottest temps and the fullest sun exposure.
-While they appreciate a lot of light (and very few survive in full shade), most succulents need sun protection, especially if the temperature hits the 90-degree-mark, or if they're small.
+While they appreciate a lot of light (and very few survive in full shade), most succulents need sun protection, especially if the temperature hits the 90-degree-mark, or if they’re small.
 Varieties that are solid green, pale, or variegated are most in danger of sun burn.
-If you are planning to blast your plants with the brightest sun possible, opt for plants that are red, gray, blue, or covered densely with spines (which help to reflect the sun's rays).
+Here’s a tip: If you are planning to blast your succulents with the brightest sun possible, opt for plants that are red, gray, blue, or covered densely with spines (which help to reflect the sun’s rays).

 3. Start with the right soil